sveltejs/kit/documentation/docs/25-build-and-deploy/50-adapter-static.md

 export const ssr = false;
 ```

-You can also turn only part of your app into an SPA by [disabling prerendendering](#spa-mode-turn-off-prerendering) only for those pages.
+You can also turn only part of your app into an SPA by [disabling prerendering](#spa-mode-turn-off-prerendering) only for those pages.

 Let's go through these options one by one: